camlee/power-meter/esp32-viewe/README.md

 mapping: In voltage/current = GPIO 5/6, Out = 7/8, and Aux = 9/10.
 Set
 `POWER_METER_USE_SIMULATED_SENSORS` to `0` when the physical hardware is ready for validation.

+The initial WROOM target intentionally remains in Demo mode.
+Its existing ADS1115 and SSD1306 hardware are follow-up integrations, not part of the first web-UI bring-up.

 ## Firmware constraints and development gotchas